 I am invested in recovering the lives and thought of under-documented people in America’s past, and am currently completing a short book on Scipio Moorhead, an enslaved “African painter” who lived and served in Boston in the 1760s and 1770s.
 Scipio Moorhead was one of 5,000 slaves in Massachusetts on the eve of emancipation in 1783.
 I try to place him at the center of his own story, using the life of one individual as a way of understanding the nexus of personal choices and social forces that attended the erosion of slavery in parts of revolutionary America.

-I am also fascinated by the material history of books, and am working on a project entitled Walden’s Carbon Footprint: How People, Plants, Animals, and Machines Made an Environmental Classic.
+I am also fascinated by the material history of books, and am working on a project entitled Walden’s Carbon Footprint: People, Plants, Animals, and Machines in the Making of an Environmental Classic.
 A blend of environmental, labor, and literary history, the project examines the supply-chain of raw materials in the 1854 first edition of Thoreau’s book (from cotton-based paper and linen thread to animal-skin glue), considers the many people who contributed to its production (including enslaved African-Americans in the South, commodity brokers, northern mill workers, European rag-pickers, and women and children in the printing trades), and reflects on the literary genealogy of our contemporary desire to know the origin as well as the environmental and social impact of objects in our daily lives.

 My graduate seminars include period courses (“Enlightenment and Revolution in America”; “The Language of Rights in Eighteenth-Century America”; “Revolutionary Culture in Eighteenth Century France and America,” with Paul Cheney) and methods courses (“The History of the Book in America—1500 to the Present”).
 At the undergraduate level I regularly teach the 1500 to 1800 quarter in the “America in World Civilization” sequence, as well as an upper-level discussion course on the American Revolution and a lecture course on classic American writers of the early 1850s—Hawthorne, Melville, Stowe, Douglass, Thoreau, and Whitman.